tmobile/magentaA11y/_checklist-web/sticky-content.md

   - when:  |
       the tab key to move focus to interactive elements inside the sticky element
     result: |
-      focus is strongly visually indicated in a logical order in relation to the whole page
+      focus is visually indicated in a logical order in relation to the whole page

 gherkin-mobile:
   - when:  |